it-novum/openITCOCKPIT-documentation/en/docs/development/api.md

 ![new api key](/images/profile-newapikey.png)

 You need to specify a description for the key.
 In the "API-Key (read only)" field you can see the generated key.

+In order to facilitate authentication (e.g. with the mobile website) a QR code, containing the current API key is also generated.
+This can be scanned with a smartphone

 If you need to regenerate or rotate the key you can use the button "Generate new key"

 ![generate new api key](/images/profile-newapikeypen.png)